AdaCore/ada_language_server/doc/vscode-ug.md

 ### Filtering

-The Project View toolbar provides a filter button (funnel icon).
+The Project view toolbar provides a filter button (funnel icon).
 When active, only projects, directories, and files whose names contain the filter string are shown.
 Clear the filter by clicking the filled funnel icon that replaces it.

 ### View Options

-Click the **View Options** button (`···`) in the Project View toolbar to toggle the following display settings:
+Click the **View Options** button (`···`) in the Project view toolbar to toggle the following display settings:

 | Option | Setting | Description |
 |--------|---------|-------------|